meowjesty/hello-actix/readme.md

 [actix-web](https://github.com/actix/actix-web) framework, and its friends in [actix-extras](https://github.com/actix/actix-extras).

-This uses the `actix-web: 4.0.0-beta` releases!
+This uses the `actix-web: 4` release!

 ### Things to keep in mind